Senate confirms Jackson as first Black woman on U.S. Supreme Court | Politics

 The vote to confirm the 51-year-old federal appellate judge to a lifetime job on the nation's top judicial body was 53-47, with three Republicans - Susan Collins, Lisa Murkowski and Mitt Romney - joining Biden's fellow Democrats.
 A simple majority was needed, as Jackson overcame Republican opposition in a Supreme Court confirmation process that remains fiercely partisan.
 Jackson will take the 83-year-old Breyer's place on the liberal bloc of a court with an increasingly assertive 6-3 conservative majority.
 Breyer is due to serve until the court's current term ends - usually in late June - and Jackson would be formally sworn in after that.
 Jackson served early in her career as a Supreme Court clerk for Breyer.

 Jackson will become the sixth woman justice ever.
-For the first time, four women justices will be serving together.
+For the first time, four women will serve on the court together.
 Presidential nominations to the Supreme Court have become a flashpoint in American politics.
 The court wields great influence in shaping American policy on hot-button issues including abortion, guns, voting laws, LGBT rights, religious liberty, the death penalty and race-based practices.

+Before Jackson joins it, the Supreme Court is due to rule in major cases including one that could overturn the landmark 1973 decision that legalized abortion nationwide and another that could expand gun rights.
+Democrat Raphael Warnock, one of the Senate's three Black members, said in the debate before the vote: "I'm the father of a young Black girl.
+I know how much it means for Judge Jackson to have navigated the double jeopardy of racism and sexism to now stand in the glory of this moment. ...
+Seeing Judge Jackson ascend to the Supreme Court reflects the promise of progress on which our democracy rests.
+What a great day it is in America."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)